No products in the basket.

 Dublin is one of the best cities to live in for adventure lovers.
 Whether you are a fan of the mountains or the sea, we have it all!

-Here are eight of the best activities in Dublin for outdoor-lovers.
+Here are nine of the best activities in Dublin for outdoor-lovers.

 Located a 15-minute drive north of the city centre lies one Europe’s best kitesurfing spots.
 Dollymount strand is a long golden beach with shallow, relatively flat water and reliable winds.
 Spring and autumn offer optimal conditions, however, you’ll be treated to a colourful mosaic of kites in the sky throughout the year.

 Essential information: Conditions are at their best for kitesurfing here when the wind is blowing south-easterly.
 This beach is suitable for kitesurfers of all abilities and is a great beach to learn the basics.
 Francois from Pure Magic is an enthusiastic teacher.
 Located in Clontarf he offers both private and group lessons throughout the year.

 I love the fact that you can be at your desk in the centre of the city, yet within a 30-minute cycle you can be staring down at the metropolis beneath you.
 Nestled in the foothills of Three Rock Mountain, Ticknock has 13km of challenging trail on offer.
 The trails are fast, run and the views across Dublin Bay will put a smile on even the grumpiest of faces.

 Essential information: Parking is available at the trail head should you wish to drive there instead of ride.
 The car park shuts at 4pm during winter and 9pm during summer.
 However, you are welcome to ride as late as you like if you leave the car at home.
 The trails are well marked throughout.
 Those who do not have their own bikes or are in need of a little professional guidance should check out Biking.ie which offers bike rental and skills workshops throughout the year.